cadwiki/cadwiki-nuget-examples/README.md

 A collection of sample projects and solutions to demonstrate how to use cadwiki nuget packages

 ## CSharpApp and VbNetApp
-These are both AutoCAD IExtensionApplication written in .Net.
+These are both AutoCAD IExtensionApplications written in .Net.
-They demonstate how to use the cadwiki.DllReloader to easily reload itself into a AutoCAD's current Application Domain.
+They demonstate how to use the cadwiki.DllReloader to easily reload a dll into a AutoCAD's current Application Domain.
 The cadwiki.DllReloader makes seeing code changes in AutoCAD faster since you won't have to close and restart for each new dll build.

 ### Before Building